flynx/argv.js/README.md

 These values are set by the parser just before parsing starts:
 - `.script` - full script path, usually this is the value of `argv[0]`,
-- `.scriptName` - basename of the script,
+- `.scriptName` - base name of the script,
 - `.scriptPath` - path of the script.

 These will be overwritten when the parser is called.